Intelligent-CAT-Lab/BugFarm/README.md

 `bash scripts/analyze_attentions.sh attention_analyzer.log codebert base 10 8`

 This will create a log file which contains some stats about methods in `logs/attention_analyzer.log`.
 Moreover, it will store all methods, attention weights, and LAS/LAT inside `data/$project/unique_methods_codebert-base_las_lat.jsonl`.

+## Prompting LLM
+The fourth step is to use the LASs/LATs, craft custom prompts, and query an LLM (i.e., ChatGPT).
+Execute the following to send custom prompts to ChatGPT and store its responses inside `data/$project/unique_methods_codebert-base_chatgpt.jsonl`.
+If a connection error happens because of OpenAI API, you may execute the same command and the requests will resume without deleting existing responses.
+You may want to change `python3` to point to a higher version (i.e., 3.9) because OpenAI API is not compatible with older versions of python.